 Hiring for fit

 Not only did PI streamline the candidate pipeline; it also provided structure to interviews themselves.
-Using the PI Interview Guide, Ormsbee-Hale equipped hiring managers with key questions that would help pinpoint job fit.
+Using PI Interview Guides generated by the software, Ormsbee-Hale equipped hiring managers with key questions that would help pinpoint job fit.

 “The Interview Guide adapts to the applicant itself,” Ormsbee-Hale stated.
 “It shows strengths and caution areas that are important to talk about.
 But it also helps us be more efficient and objective.”